SteelCompendium/data-rules-md-dse/Abilities/Fury/1st-Level Features/Out of the Way.md

 feature_type: ability
 file_basename: Out of the Way
 file_dpath: Fury/1st-Level Features
-flavor: Your enemies will clear your path-whether they want to or not.
+flavor: Your enemies will clear your path—whether they want to or not.
 item_id: out-of-the-way-3-ferocity
 item_index: '04'
 item_name: Out of the Way!
 (3 Ferocity)